-- [31].
-A model for investigating NASH that is usually used is incubating hepatocytes with - FFA [28].
-The structure of fatty acids affects their activity biologically and they are classified - 233 as saturated and unsaturated fatty acids.
-The saturated FAs induce lipotoxicity, insulin - resistance and apoptosis.
-A saturated fatty acid that induces apoptosis in liver cells is palmitic - acid.
-Oleic acid is discovered to be more steatogenic but less apoptotic than palmitic acid [19,32].
-Co-incubation of liver cells with both palmitic and oleic acid results in higher amount of fat accumulation than incubation with only palmitic acid.
-This co-incubation also - 238 lowers palmitate-mediated apoptosis, indicating protective feature of oleic acid [19,32].
-In - this study, HepG2 cells were incubated with a mixture of PA and OA (1:2) respectively, to - 240 develop a model to test the effect of PTP1B inhibitor on gluconeogenesis in vitro.
-To - 241 determine if HepG2 cells accumulate lipid, Oil red O was performed, flow cytometry based - on Nile red staining was performed to determine the intracellular lipid content.
+230 NAFLD causes chronic liver disease and prevalence increase with growing epidemic of obesity worldwide.
+The prevalence and impact of NAFLD on the growing epidemic of 231 232 obesity make NAFLD become the most common cause of liver disease [29].
+NAFLD is 233 associated with several non-hepatic related complications and has the potential to develop to hepatic fibrosis and end-stage liver disease [30].
+There is a general understanding that 234 235 patients with NASH have increased lipolysis and subsequently a high circulating FFA level, accumulation of lipid in liver cells is contributed by increase in FFA inflow and de novo lipid 236 237 synthesis [31].
+A model for investigating NASH that is usually used is incubating hepatocytes 238 with FFA [28].
+The structure of fatty acids affects their activity biologically and they are classified as saturated and unsaturated fatty acids.
+The saturated FAs induce lipotoxicity, 239 240 insulin resistance and apoptosis.
+A saturated fatty acid that induces apoptosis in liver cells is palmitic acid.
+Oleic acid is discovered to be more steatogenic but less apoptotic than palmitic 241 acid [19,32].
+Co-incubation of liver cells with both palmitic and oleic acid results in higher 242 243 amount of fat accumulation than incubation with only palmitic acid.
+This co-incubation also 244 lowers palmitate-mediated apoptosis, indicating protective feature of oleic acid [19,32].
+In 245 this study, HepG2 cells were incubated with a mixture of PA and OA (1:2) respectively, to develop a model to test the effect of PTP1B inhibitor on gluconeogenesis in vitro.
+To 246 247 determine if HepG2 cells accumulate lipid, Oil red O was performed, flow cytometry based 248 on Nile red staining was performed to determine the intracellular lipid content.

-243 With this experiment, the quantification with ImageJ shows that HepG2 cell line can 244 accumulate FFA, which was stained by ORO and viewed under microscope x 400 magnification.
-The cells were cultured in high glucose media, some lipids were seen in 245 control but fewer in number compared to the treated cells.
-This result is similar with the study 246 247 of Chavez-Tapia et al. (2011) [33], reaching the conclusion that hepatic cell line (HuH7) and no tumoral immortalized human hepatocytes (IHH) used could accumulate FFA, and the 248 increase in fat content was not related to critical deterioration of the cell integrity, in 249 250 accordance with clinical and in vivo experimental information.
+249 With this experiment, the quantification with ImageJ shows that HepG2 cell line can accumulate FFA, which was stained by ORO and viewed under microscope x 400 250 251 magnification.
+The cells were cultured in high glucose media, some lipids were seen in 252 control but fewer in number compared to the treated cells.
+This result is similar with the study 253 of Chavez-Tapia et al. (2011) [33], reaching the conclusion that hepatic cell line (HuH7) and 254 no tumoral immortalized human hepatocytes (IHH) used could accumulate FFA, and the 255 increase in fat content was not related to critical deterioration of the cell integrity, in accordance with clinical and in vivo experimental information.
+256